JetBrains/space-issues-import/README.md

        [-s STATUS]...

 required arguments:
-  --youtrackServer YOUTRACKSERVER   URL of a YouTrack server to import issues
+  --youtrackServer YOUTRACKSERVER   The URL of the YouTrack server that you
-                                    from
+                                    want to import issues from.

-  --youtrackQuery YOUTRACKQUERY     a query to select issues from YouTrack
+  --youtrackQuery YOUTRACKQUERY     A query that selects the YouTrack issues
-                                    server
+                                    that you want to import.

-  --spaceServer SPACESERVER         URL of a Space server to operate on
+  --spaceServer SPACESERVER         The URL of the Space instance that you
+                                    want to import into.

+  --spaceToken SPACETOKEN           A personal token for a Space account that
-  --spaceToken SPACETOKEN           Personal Token with Import Issues
+                                    has the Import Issues permission.
-                                    permission of a Space server

-  --spaceProject SPACEPROJECT       The key or ID of a project in Space to
+  --spaceProject SPACEPROJECT       The key or ID of a project in Space into
-                                    import issues into.
-E.g. key::ABC or
+                                    which you want to import issues.
+For example, key::ABC or id::42.
-                                    id::42

 optional arguments:
   -h, --help                        show this help message and exit

-  --youtrackToken YOUTRACKTOKEN     YouTrack token to access server;
+  --youtrackToken YOUTRACKTOKEN     YouTrack token to access server; will
-                                    will fetch issues as a guest otherwise
+                                    fetch issues as a guest otherwise.

-  --importSource IMPORTSOURCE       Import source name
+  --importSource IMPORTSOURCE       The name of the import source.
+Default:
+                                    YouTrack

-  --dryRun                          tell Space to run import without actually
+  --dryRun                          Runs the import script without actually
-                                    creating issues
+                                    creating issues.

-  --updateExistingIssues,           tell Space what should be done when --skipExistingIssues              issues match by external id
+  --updateExistingIssues,           Tells Space how to process issues when --skipExistingIssues              their external IDs matches previously
+                                    imported issues in Space.
+Default:
+                                    skipExistingIssues

-  --replaceMissingStatus,           tell Space what should be done when it --skipMissingStatus               does not have a status
+  --replaceMissingStatus,           Tells Space how to handle issues when the --skipMissingStatus               value for the status field does not exist.
+                                    `replaceMissingStatus` sets it to the
+                                    first unresolved status.
+Default:
+                                    `skipMissingStatus`

-  --replaceMissingAssignee,         tell Space what should be done when it --skipMissingAssignee             does not have a assignee
+  --replaceMissingAssignee,         Tells Space how to handle issues when the --skipMissingAssignee             value for the assignee field does not
+                                    exist. `replaceMissingAssignee` sets it to
+                                    `unassigned`.
+Default:
+                                    `skipMissingAssignee`

-  -a ASSIGNEE, --assignee ASSIGNEE  map assignee from external system to Space
+  -a ASSIGNEE, --assignee ASSIGNEE  Maps the assignee in the external system
-                                    e.g. leonid.tolstoy::leo.tolstoy
+                                    to a member profile in Space.
+For example, leonid.tolstoy::leo.tolstoy.

-  -s STATUS, --status STATUS        map status from external system to Space
+  -s STATUS, --status STATUS        Maps an issue status in the external
-                                    e.g. in-progress::In Progress
+                                    system to an issue status in Space.
+For example, in-progress::In Progress.
 ```

-# Build and run locally
+# Build and Run Locally

 ## With Docker
 ```
-docker build . -t space-import-issues docker run space-import-issues --youtrackServer "https://youtrack.jetbrains.com" --youtrackQuery "project:SPACE module: UI #Unresolved" --youtrackToken "perm:token" --spaceServer "https://jetbrains.team" --spaceToken "sp:token" --spaceProjectId "key:MPR2"
+docker build . -t space-import-issues docker run space-import-issues --youtrackServer "https://youtrack.jetbrains.com" --youtrackQuery "project:SPACE module: UI #Unresolved" --youtrackToken "perm:token" --spaceServer "https://jetbrains.team" --spaceToken "secret" --spaceProject "key::ABC"
 ```

 ## Without Docker